openedx/edx-documentation/en_us/course_authors/source/running_course/course_grades.rst

 * An **{assignment type} Avg** with each student's current average score for that assignment type: for example, HW Avg.

+* If :ref:`cohorts<Cohorts Overview>` are used in the course, a **Cohort Name** column indicates the name of the cohort that each student belongs to, including the default cohort.
+The column is empty for students who are not yet assigned to a cohort.

+* If :ref:`content experiments<Overview of Content Experiments>` are used in the course, an **Experiment Group** column indicates the name of the experiment group that each student belongs to within a group configuration.
+The column heading includes the name of the group configuration.
+The column is empty for students who are not assigned to an experiment group.
+If you have more than one experiment group configuration in your course, you see one column for each group configuration.

 .. note:: The grade reports do not include information about individual questions within the assignments, or include student answer distributions.